bhumi1603/Movie_Reviews/README.md

-# 🎬 MovieReviews – AI Sentiment Analysis System
+# 🎬 MovieReviews – Sentiment Analysis System

 **MovieReviews** is an intelligent AI-based application that analyzes movie review text and classifies it as **Positive** or **Negative** sentiment.